Welcome to The Sankofa Projects blogspot!!!

 LEFT AND BELOW PHOTOS COURTESY OF DIANNA CHAPPELE LEWIS OF 757 PHOTOGRAPHY

 “The Middle Passage is the untold chapter in the annals of slavery.
 Remembrance is a spiritual ceremony and a communal gathering which honors the millions of African men, women and children who perished during the ‘Middle Passage’ and throughout the Transatlantic Enslavement Trade.
 Millions of Africans lost their lives and they were never given a proper burial.
 Remembrance is a celebration of their lives and is the funeral these Africans never received.” says Pittman Walke.
-This Year Congressman Bobby Scott attended and gave remarks.

 PHOTOS ABOVE BY TEMEKA DIOUF